 There are three categories for severity of alcohol use disorder: mild, moderate and severe.
 Even if you or someone you care about is experiencing a mild case—the presence of two to three symptoms—seek out professional addiction treatment programs.

 This April, Alcohol Awareness Month, let’s all reconsider the use of alcohol in our lives.
-To learn more about the symptoms of alcohol use disorder, call Gateway Foundation at 877.505.4673.
+To learn more about the symptoms of alcohol use disorder, call Gateway at 877.505.4673.